Erling Haaland: Bryne

 Haaland started in the academy of his hometown club Bryne at the age of five.

+During the 2015 and 2016 seasons, Haaland played for Bryne 2 (Bryne's reserve team) in the Norwegian fourth tier and impressed, scoring 18 goals in 14 matches.
+He debuted for Bryne 2 on 5 October 2015 in the Group 6 of the 2015 fourth division in a 1–0 home loss against Start reserves and five days later he scored his first goal on senior level against Hei in a 2–1 defeat away to Heistad.
+The following season he appeared more often in the Bryne 2 squad and he scored his first career hat-trick on 19 September 2016, aged 16 and 2 months, in an away 5–3 win over Vard Haugesund 2 in the Group 6 of the Norwegian fourth tier.

-During the 2015–16 season, he played for Bryne's reserve team and impressed, scoring 18 goals in 14 matches.
-In May 2016, Gaute Larsen was sacked as Bryne manager and youth coach Berntsen was promoted to caretaker boss.
+In May 2016, Gaute Larsen was sacked as Bryne manager, and youth coach Berntsen was promoted to caretaker manager.
 Having worked closely with Haaland in other youth teams, the interim manager handed the teenager his first start, three months before his 16th birthday.
-His debut was a second-tier 1. divisjon match against Ranheim on 12 May.
+His first game with Bryne FK was a second-tier 1. divisjon match against Ranheim on 12 May.

 After having initially being deployed as a winger, Berntsen put Haaland in his favoured central role as a striker after a few matches.
-Although he failed to score in his breakthrough season at Bryne, Haaland was offered a trial by German club 1899 Hoffenheim before eventually moving to Molde to play under Ole Gunnar Solskjær.
+Although he failed to score in his breakthrough season at Bryne, Haaland was offered a trial by German club TSG Hoffenheim before eventually moving to Molde to play under Ole Gunnar Solskjær.
 Haaland made 16 total senior appearances for Bryne.